 When examining the table above, remember the chicken listed is white meat and not the dark part of the chicken or with the skin.
 A skinless chicken breast is considered the healthiest part of the chicken.
-When comparing cod and chicken breast, which is better?
+Let’s determine which one is better.

 Cod is better than chicken breast due to its higher percentage of heart healthy omega-3 fatty acids, less fat and more minerals.
 Cod provides more B12, potassium, magnesium, calcium and selenium.

 Even though, skinless chicken breast is healthy too.
 It contains a wide variety of vitamins, minerals and protein.
-Skinless chicken breast provides more protein, B6, thiamin, riboflavin, B5, niacin, folate, phosphorus and zinc than cod.
+It provides more protein, B6, thiamin, riboflavin, B5, niacin, folate, phosphorus and zinc.

-It’s the omega-3 fatty acids which separate the two and make cod a little more healthier.
+It’s the omega-3 fatty acids which separate the two and make the fish a little more healthier.
 The benefit section down further explains why omega-3s are important.

 Chicken is one of the most popular types of meat, and it is healthy to eat when skinless and cooked without unhealthy additions.
 The skinless chicken breast is the healthiest part of the whole chicken 4.

 Cod is leaner than chicken due to its less total fat and fewer calories.
-Cod contains less total fat than any part of the chicken.
-Cod contains 0.8 grams of fat per four ounces, chicken breast 3 grams, thighs 4.7 grams, drumsticks 4.2 grams and wings 4 grams.
+It contains less total fat than any part of the chicken.
+The fish contains 0.8 grams of fat per four ounces, chicken breast 3 grams, thighs 4.7 grams, drumsticks 4.2 grams and wings 4 grams.